 Until recently, The Ron Tough Yachting Foundation was managed by a Board of Trustees, some of whom having served for 37 years since the Ron Tough Yachting Foundation ‘s inauguration.
 Dr Andrew Kingsbury, Trevor Betts, Kevin Owens, David Paris and Dr John Baron-Hay recently retired as Trustees after providing years of dedicated service on behalf of the Foundation for Western Australia sailors.
 Their invaluable contribution over many years in establishing the Ron Tough Yachting Foundation and developing it into the unique, independent and vital WA sailing financial support system it is today, is recognised and appreciated by everyone associated with the Ron Tough Yachting Foundation .

 The Ron Tough Yachting Foundation now incorporates a board of Governors who are joint shareholders of the Ron Tough Yachting Foundation.
 They elect a board of Directors who are responsible for the day to day management of the Ron Tough Yachting Foundation .
-Current Governors are Dr John Baron-Hay (past Commodore of Royal Freshwater Bay Yacht Club), Peter Blaxell (past Commodore of Fremantle Sailing Club), Barry Honey (past Commodore of Royal Perth Yacht Club), and Colin Cowden (past Commodore of South of Perth Yacht Club).
+Current Governors are Dr John Baron-Hay (past Commodore of Royal Freshwater Bay Yacht Club), Barry Honey (past Commodore of Royal Perth Yacht Club), Colin Cowden (past Commodore of South of Perth Yacht Club) and Cliff Lawrence.

 Belinda Stowell: Sydney Olympics 2000